aponamarev/RoboND-Kinematics-Project/writeup_template.md

 |joint_5|0.54|0|0|
 |joint_6|0.193|0|0|
 |gripper|0.11|0|0|

+**Char 1 - Joint Coordinates**
+![alt text][joints]

  Joint coordinates provide a solid foundation for kinematic analysis, however, they are not sufficient enough to construct DH parameters.
  DH parameters define homogeneous transform for joints connected with a fixed link.
 The benefit of DH transform is that it allows to define coordinates in a new reference frame using only 4 parameters:
- * alpha - twist angle
+ * alpha - twist angle - rotation around the x-axis
- * a - link length
+ * a - link length - translation along the x-axis
- * d - link offset
+ * d - link offset - translation along the z-axis
- * theta - joint angle
+ * theta - joint angle - rotation around the z-axis

  In order to convert joint coordinates to DH transform parameters it is important to align reference frames based on the joint angles.
  For example, joint 2 is set by default to have yaw angle of 90 degrees, switching x and z axis in the reference frame for the joint 3.